I Must Not Tell Lies

 We look at our coworkers who are either conforming hoping to be in the boss’s good books or appearing completely oblivious or stoic with a “it is what it is” attitude and the only seemingly logical solution is to blame and doubt ourselves even more thinking there must be something wrong with us for being affected so much!
 Our unhappiness turns against us and we begin labeling ourselves as "weak," "asocial," "different," "ungrateful," the cycle continues on.

-The truth is, who we are has nothing to do with 99% of the impermanent things we identify with in life because worthiness isn’t something that can be earned.
+The truth is, worthiness isn’t something that can be earned externally.
 Our bodies age, our beliefs shift, our careers switch, our relationships come and go, none of it can add or deduct any value from who we already are - powerful, perfect and infinitely worthy spiritual beings of love having a human experience.
 When we allow our worthiness to come from the only thing that does not change - our soul essence, nothing and no one can take it away from us and our sense of self ceases to be conditional.

 We need neither approval from others nor a numeric value printed on a piece of paper to tell us how we are to feel about ourselves.
 On the soul level, everyone, and I mean absolutely everyone from those who have to collect cans on the street, to those who are fired from their jobs for not having met the company's standards, to those who do the firing, everyone is intrinsically worthy.
 We all deserve more love from ourselves, not less.